Parsley: Should It Be In Your Gout Diet?

 Apigenin: Potential for a gout cure?

-A certain bioflavonoid flavone in parsley called apigenin is responsible for all the action in lowering uric acid in your body and it’s still being researched as a potential gout cure.
+A certain bioflavonoid flavone in parsley called apigenin may be responsible for all the action in supporting healthy uric acid in your body and it’s still being researched as a potential gout cure.
 In a study it has been found that apigenin inhibits xanthine oxidase or XO; which is the enzyme responsible for converting purines into uric acid, the same way the drug allopurinol works.

 Another flavonoid called luteolin has also been found to be an inhibitor of xanthine oxidase, but a rather weak one.
 Other studies have found it to be a strong inflammatory.
-You can use parsley daily to in order to get relief from joint pain.
-Note parsley’s folic acid also lowers uric acid but in 100 grams of parsley it is not considered enough.
-If you don’t like the taste, you can consider parsley supplements.
+You may use parsley daily to in order to get relief from joint pain.
+Note parsley’s folic acid may also help control uric acid but in 100 grams of parsley it is not considered enough.
+If you don’t like the taste, you can consider parsley supplements that can easily be found on Amazon!